-Public hunting is available in designated Wildlife Areas in the Dane County Park System.
+Public hunting is available year-round in properties designated as Wildlife Areas in the Dane County Park System.
 Requirements are very similar to Wisconsin Department of Natural Resources public hunting areas.
 Some Wildlife Areas have additional rules which are posted on the parks website and on an informational kiosk at the public access point for each property.
-Hunters should check the parks website before visiting for a complete list of rules and use requirements.
+Hunters should check the property webpage before visiting for a complete list of rules and use requirements.

-Dane County Wildlife Areas are sites designated by the Dane County Park Commission as open to public hunting (all types), and other activities such as fishing, hiking and cross country skiing.
+Dane County Wildlife Areas are sites designated by the Dane County Park Commission as open to public hunting (all types), and other activities such as fishing, hiking and cross-country skiing.
 Trapping is only allowed on sites that are required to be open for hunting and trapping by the WDNR Knowles Nelson Stewardship Program.
+Find locations to hunt and learn details about each property through the buttons below.

 Wildlife Areas are boundary-signed with the following Dane County Parks Hunting Area signs:

-Please see the websites below for information on public hunting opportunities on state or federal lands.
+Click on the links below for information on public hunting opportunities on state or federal lands.

 There are specific rules that apply to this program.
 Please read through these rules before applying for a permit.